-I love the beach.
+The beach is really my happy place.
 NYC beaches aren’t the cleanest and don’t have the clearest water, but I still don’t mind taking a ride on the subway to walk on the Coney Island Boardwalk or lay on the sand at Jones Beach.
-While on vacation, I always try my best to make a beach day if I’m by the coast or pay for a ride through a tour service like Viator.
-Whether you’re in or out of the US, here are 10 beach day must haves for a fun day in the sun.
+Even on vacation, I try my best to make a beach day if I’m by the coast.
+I even paid for a ride through Viator when visiting Isla Baru on my solo trip to Cartagena.
+Whether you’re in or out of the US, here’s a beach trip checklist that includes 10 must-have items to bring to the beach.

 One of the best parts of going to the beach for me is purchasing the swimwear.
 Mix it up and buy a combination of one-pieces, bikinis, monokinis, and tankinis.
 I’ve narrowed down my top two stores for buying new swimwear to Old Navy and Target because both stores have cute and affordable swimsuit options for all shapes and sizes.
 Since going to Curacao, I’ve become braver at wearing a two-piece.

 Cover-ups aren’t necessary, but they do help if you’re not very comfortable wearing a swimsuit, when you’re transitioning from the beach to go to a nearby area for eating and drinking or when the temperature drops.
 You can wear something like shorts, rompers, linen pants, a sarong, or pullover in a lightweight material.

 Just like playing mas, you don’t have to wear expensive sunglasses to the beach especially since they can get lost or washed away.

 Flip Flops or Sandals

 No need for shoes or sneakers.
 Get some cute flip flops or sandals to easily remove sand from your feet.

 If you plan on doing more than walking along the shore, bring an old blanket and some beach towels to dry off.